ABOUT the ReWild Yourself Community Hubs

 A Long-Term Vision

-The pilot programme will run over the next three years; during this period, working with partners and the community, the hubs will become self-sustaining.
-The Miyawaki method of planting forests means that after three years, the forests can survive with almost no intervention.
-By training facilitators selected from each local community to run the workshops and work closely with locals to develop the sites, we ensure the local community benefits from the hubs long-term.
+The pilot programme will run over the next three years; during this period, working with partners and the community, the Hubs will become self-sustaining.
+The Miyawaki method and SUGi’s approach to forest design means that after three years, the forests can survive with almost no intervention.
+With Natural Academy training facilitators selected from each local community to run Nature connection workshops through the ReWildYourself Community Programme, and working closely with locals to develop the sites, we ensure the local community benefits from the Hubs long-term.

-If you know of a community that would enjoy a ReWild Yourself Hub, please get in touch hello@rewildyourself.comÂ
+If you know of a community and location that would enjoy a ReWild Yourself Community Hub, please get in touch hello@rewildyourself.comÂ